raspberrypi/picotool/README.md

         --sign
             Sign the file
         --clear
-            Clear all of SRAM on load
+            Clear all of main SRAM on load --pin-xip-sram
-        --pin-xip-sram
             Pin XIP SRAM on load
     File to load from